 Portfolio Approach In Bid Management – Bid management is truly fascinating and discipline I found and not because I consider decreasing or increasing Max Cost Per Clicks’ something to write about home.
-More often, it is the ability to improve significantly the performance of your SEM campaigns via advanced and statistical modeling with the help of the mapping of historical performance trends in your account that correlate spend to conversion.
+More often, it is the ability to improve significantly the performance of your SEM campaigns via advanced and statistical modelling with the help of the mapping of historical performance trends in your account that correlate spend to conversion.

 Things You Should Know About Portfolio Approach In Bid Management

-Tool for smaller automation sets typically come with out of the box solutions for bid management – insert bidding rule based.
+Tool for smaller automation sets typically come with out of the box solutions for bid management – insert bidding rule-based.
 Rule-based bidding is a system will evaluate ROI on a keyword by keyword basis – which sounds great until you have more than 12 keywords in your account.
 In the case of large SEM programs, rule-based bidding results fail to be effective because the volume in the majority of campaigns turns to be skewed towards a selected set of keywords.
 Without the availability of sufficient amount of historical data, rule-based systems will not be able to competently manage the majority of keywords in your account – usually resulting in long tail keywords receiving in very low and static bids.
-Supplementing complications, rule-based systems are also unable to make trade-offs between keywords – meaning if you’re asking for an overall $14 Costs Per Article keywords in our account and it will never breach that ceiling, even if there may benefit our overall ROI.
+Supplementing complications, rule-based systems are also unable to make trade-offs between keywords – meaning if you’re asking for an overall $14 Costs Per Article keywords in your account and it will never reach that ceiling, even if there may benefit our overall ROI.

 Unless your KPI is something very generic and increase overall clicks, we will steer clear of systems of rule-based bidding– the Google can do this kind of thing for us for, and it’s free, anyways.